University of Michigan Library

 Front-end Developer

-Why we did this project
+Why did we do this project?

-Steep learning curve for students
+Steep learning curve for new students

-What we wanted to find out was: What are the specific points in the search flow that cause the most confusion?
-Are there any UI design solutions that we could implement as "quick wins" to address these pain points?
+- Are there any UI design solutions that we could implement as "quick wins" to address these pain points?

 "I wish it was more beginner-friendly and could better guide new users as to what to do.
 Once I was taught the tips and tricks, it was easy to use, and I wish I had known about it sooner."